ghaiklor/type-challenges-solutions/en/medium-chainable-options.md

 }
 ```

 You don't need to write any js/ts logic to handle the problem - just in type level.

-You can assume that `key` only accept `string` and the `value` and be anything - just leave it as-is.
+You can assume that `key` only accept `string` and the `value` can be anything - just leave it as-is.
 Same `key` won't be passed twice.

 ## Solution